ShipEngine/connect-website/structure.md

 As mentioned above, the main export of your application package must be an [Application Definition object](#application-definition), which has properties and methods.
 The properties define your app's capabilities and features, but the methods provide your app's actual implementation, such as [logging in](reference/methods/connect.md), [creating a shipment](reference/methods/create-shipment.md), or [retrieving shipping rates](reference/methods/rate-shipment.md).
 As you can imagine, the methods are probably where you'll spend most of your time when building an app.

-Methods are just JavaScript functions that take input from the ShipEngine Integration Platform and return results to the platform.
+Methods are just JavaScript functions that take input from ShipEngine Connect and return results to the platform.
 What happens in-between those two is entirely up to you.
 But, in general, most methods will consist of the following steps:

 1) Transform the input data into whatever structure is needed by your API.

 2) Call your API(s) to perform whatever operations are necessary and/or to retrieve whatever data was requested.

-3) Transform the data from your API into the structure that's needed by the ShipEngine Integration Platform.
+3) Transform the data from your API into the structure that's needed by ShipEngine Connect.

 4) Return the data.